MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/how-to-add-a-custom-action-to-the-hover-panel.md

      ![New Action Displayed](../media/OTCSP_NewActionDisplayed.png)

-So now that you know how to change the way your classic search results are displayed, there is one more thing we should look at, and that is how you can change the text that is displayed in the Search Box Web Part.
+So now that you know how to change the way your classic search results are displayed, there is one more thing we should look at, and that is how you can change the text that appears in the Search Box Web Part.

 ### Next article in this series